Pallepuajay/ajay/README.md

 # ajay
-this is my first respositery
+this is my first and respositery